 If, after examining your Consumer Confidence Report (or, preferably, your current and several past reports), you find that your water regularly tests better than EPA levels, you may just want a filter that can remove the chemicals your local utility uses to treat the water.

 These chemicals may or may not show up on your report.
-Call and ask your utility if it uses chlorine, a suspected respiratory and neurological toxin, or chloramine, a suspected blood and respiratory toxin.
+Call and ask your utility if it uses chlorine, which can cause neorological and respiratory harm, or chloramine, which can be harmful to circulatory and respiratory systems.
 Chlorine combines with organic elements during the water treatment process to produce carcinogenic byproducts.

-The best type of filter to remove chlorine and its byproducts is a combination carbon/KDF adsorption filter (which is a different chemical process than absorption) , which range from shower and faucet filters to sink and whole-house filters, like those from Sweetwater and BestFilters.com.
+The best type of filter to remove chlorine and its byproducts is a combination carbon/KDF adsorption filter (which is a different chemical process than absorption), which range from shower and faucet filters to sink and whole-house filters, like those from Sweetwater.
 A regular carbon filter won’t remove chloramine, so look for a catalytic carbon filter instead.

 If you only have one or two contaminants, a smaller unit, such as a countertop or under-the-sink filter, may meet your needs.
 To find a filter certified to remove the contaminants you’re most concerned about, visit the NSF’s online database.

 Finally, if you find your water has serious safety issues, consider a multi-stage filter that can tackle a variety of contaminants.
-Many combine a variety of filter types (see the box below for an overview).
+Many combine a variety of filter types.
 Sweetwater sells multi-stage whole-house or sink filters, for example, that combine KDF and carbon adsorption with ultraviolet light, among other steps—and it also sells customized filters.
-BestFilters.com sells multi-stage sink filters that combine a variety of media types.

 NSF has different certifications, so when you read the label, first make sure it says the filter will remove the contaminants you’re most concerned about.
 A filter certified by NSF to remove chlorine isn’t going to be helpful if you need it to remove nitrates.
 Then, look for the NSF seal, Underwriters Laboratories’ “UL Water Quality” mark, or the Water Quality Association Gold Seal for added assurance that your filter will actually do what the box claims.